Rayologist/rhf-zod-mantine-typescript-template/README.md

    Same as RHF [`handleSubmit`](https://react-hook-form.com/api/useform/handlesubmit), but the `actions` paramenter is hooked into the function through currying, where post submit actions can be done within.
 3. schema: Zod schema.
 4. controllers: objects of field props.
 Required props: control (controlled components), label (Field label), name (HTML input name)

+On top of that, `RHF useForm returned methods` can be accessed using render props as shown in [here](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/e2649eab77932dc9458ddae9e2c180fe3567ea0e/src/pages/simple-form.tsx#L65)

 ## Current List of Controlled Components from Mantine